-Oximetry, a subset of spectrophotometry, determines the concentrations of various hemoglobin species by measuring the absorbances of light at multiple wavelengths.
+Oximetry, an application of spectrophotometry determines the concentrations of various hemoglobin species by measuring the absorbances of light at multiple wavelengths.
 The number of oximeter light wavelengths used must be equal to or greater than the number of hemoglobin species present in the sample.
-A laboratory CO-oximeter, which uses multiple wavelengths, can measure the concentrations of reduced hemoglobin, oxyhemoglobin, methemoglobin, and carboxyhemoglobin.
+A laboratory co-oximeter, which uses four or more wavelengths, can measure the concentrations of reduced hemoglobin, oxyhemoglobin, methemoglobin, and carboxyhemoglobin.
 If all four hemoglobin species are present in significant concentrations, then an oximeter must have at least four light wavelengths to determine the concentration of any of the four species.

 The conventional pulse oximeter is a two-wavelength oximeter that functions in vivo.
-Conventional pulse oximetry first determines the fluctuating or "AC" component of the light absorbance signal.
-At each of its two wavelengths the oximeter divides the AC signal by the corresponding fixed or "DC" absorbance component, to obtain a "pulse-added absorbance."
+Conventional pulse oximetry first determines the fluctuating or "AC" component of the light absorbance signal at each of its two wavelengths.
+The oximeter divides the AC signal by the corresponding fixed or "DC" absorbance component to obtain a "pulse-added absorbance."
 It then calculates the ratio of the two pulse-added absorbances (one for each wavelength), and this ratio R is related to arterial hemoglobin saturation by a built-in calibration algorithm.
-The resulting pulse oximeter saturation estimate is called SpO2.
+The resulting pulse oximeter saturation estimate is called Spo2.
 The calibration curve of the pulse oximeter is empirical; that is, it is based on human volunteer experimental data.
+Because it uses only two light wavelengths, the conventional pulse oximeter can determine the ratios of only two species: reduced hemoglobin (RHb) and oxyhemoglobin (O_2Hb).